 PARALLEL COMPUTING – A type of computation in which many calculations or processes are carried out simultaneously.
 Large problems can often be sub-divided into smaller ones, which can then be solved at the same time.
 Parallelism has been used for many years, mainly in high-performance computing.
 More recently parallel computing has become the dominant paradigm in computer architecture because of power consumption constraints.
 The result is multi-core processors which mitigate the physical constraints that prevent frequency scaling.

 WORKLOAD RESOURCE MANAGER – Software that allows groups of users to share a compute cluster by managing their workloads.
 Resource Managers are also called job schedulers or batch systems.
 Resource Managers monitor sharing limits, prioritize workloads, and provide usage reports.
 Many HPC workload managers can connect directly to Azure and launch instances (Cloud Bursting).
 The leading examples in this space are (Univa) Grid Engine, PBS, LSF, and Slurm.
-Not to be confused with CLUSTER MANAGER (see above).
+See also CLUSTER MANAGER.

 HPC APPLICATIONS – HPC is critical to computational science, and is used for a wide range of computationally intensive tasks in a diverse array of fields.
-These include digital manufacturing, quantum mechanics, weather forecasting, climate research, oil and gas exploration.
-In the field of molecular modeling HPC is used for computing the structures and properties of chemical compounds, biological macromolecules, polymers, and crystals.
-HPC is also used for physical simulations, such as simulations of the early moments of the universe. airplane and spacecraft aerodynamics, the detonation of nuclear weapons, and nuclear fusion.
+These include digital manufacturing, quantum mechanics, weather forecasting, climate research, oil and gas exploration, and more.
+In the field of molecular modeling, HPC can compute the structures and properties of chemical compounds, biological macromolecules, polymers, and crystals.
+HPC can also simulate the early moments of the universe, airplane and spacecraft aerodynamics, the detonation of nuclear weapons, nuclear fusion, etc.